Ways To Use Hand Sewing

 - As a child I sewed nearly ALL my dolls growing up, and I sewed them by hand, as well as sewing their doll clothes by hand too.
 Doll making still uses hand sewing and making doll clothes is fun!

 - The Running Stitch may be a basic stitch, but used as a repeat pattern with various thread colors, it can be a great way to embellish a plain table cloth, linen napkins, or baby clothes and bibs

 - You can make a simple bag to fill with little treats and give away as gifts

-- Traditional Book Binding still utilizes needles and thread for binding books together!
+- Traditional Book Binding continues to use needles and thread for binding books together!
 Once you have practiced the running stitch, sewing a book signature will be easy!

 - You can sew a little decorative pillow, and closing the pillow after stuffing still uses hand sewing methods, even if you sew the pillow on a sewing machine

 - You can sew a Prayer Flag or two (or MORE!) to hang in your garden, in your home or at your office

 - Haute Couture uses hand sewing skills for final finishing on fine garments - this, of course, adds to the final price!